corrode/corrode.github.io/content/blog/_index.md

 };
 ```

-Intuitively, we know that this is not what we want, but the compiler can't help us.
+Intuitively, we know that this is **not** what we want, but the compiler can't help us.
 We did not give it enough information about user names.
-Already with this simple example, we managed to introduce illegal state.
+Already, with this simple example, we managed to introduce illegal state.

 Now, how can we fix this?

 ## The Type System Is Your Friend

 Consider the `String` type.
 It's a type that represents
 an arbitrary sequence of unicode characters.
-In reality, we need much stricter
+In our case, we need much stricter
 constraints.
 For a start, we want to make sure that the name is *not
 empty*.

 Whenever you're uncertain how to model something in Rust,
 start by defining your basic types &mdash; your domain.
+That takes some practice, but your code will be much better for it.

 In our case, we want to define a type that represents a name.